All Episodes

 And her union buddies, which give her a lot of money, are totally opposed to Uber and things like it, Uber and Lyft.

-I mean, millennials don't even when they when they look at renting an apartment, they go to Airbnb, they don't they don't call MLS or ALS or whatever the multiple multiple listing servers.
+I mean, millennials don't even, when they look at renting an apartment, they go to Airbnb, they don't call MLS or ALS or whatever the multiple listing service.

 That's an ownership.